Udonis

 Mobile Gaming Statistics: Average Session Length

-Below is the average session length for games in the casual, classic, and mid-core genres in 2023.
+Below is the average session length for games in the casual, classic, and mid-core genres.

 Average session length looks at how long users play a game, from starting to finishing a session.